Better Money Management series

 00:01:51:22 - 00:02:21:05

 That's right.
 Alan Love it or not, all roads to financial wellness begin with budgeting.
 The old byword.
-But today I'm going to help you see that it's actually something that can be really empowering and really fun and something that's really going to bolster your financial well-being and throughout the episode today, we're going to talk through some of the common challenges, bust a few budgeting myths, talk about why budgeting is so essential to financial well-being as well as go through some practical tips on how to set one up and how to really optimize it.
+But today I'm going to help you see that it's actually something that can be really empowering and really fun and something that's really going to bolster your financial well-being and throughout the episode today, we're going to talk through some of the common challenges, bust a few budgeting myths, talk about why budgeting is so essential to financial well-being as well as go through some practical tips on how to set one up and how to really optimise it.

 00:02:21:05 - 00:02:42:01